In observance of Independence Day, we are closed on Thursday, July 4, 2024.

 4. Construct the Greenhouse

-Follow the instructions specific to your chosen greenhouse type.
-Ensure the structure is stable, and all joints are sealed to maintain temperature and humidity levels.
+Follow the instructions for your chosen greenhouse type.
+Ensure the structure is stable and all joints are sealed to maintain temperature and humidity.
+Use PVC pipe for the framework if you're building a Hoop House.

 5. Set Up the Aquaponics System

-• Fish Tank: Place the fish tank in a location where it's easily accessible.
+• Fish Tank: Place the fish tank where it's easily accessible.
 Ensure it's level and stable.
+Mine sits snugly against the north wall for added insulation.

-• Grow Beds: Position the grow beds above or adjacent to the fish tank, depending on your design.
-Ensure they have a medium like expanded clay pellets or gravel.
+• Grow Beds: Position the grow beds above or next to the fish tank, depending on your design.
+Use a medium like expanded clay pellets or gravel.
+My grow beds are right above the tank, making water circulation easier.

 • Water Circulation: Install a pump to move water from the fish tank to the grow beds.
-Ensure there's a return system, either through gravity or an additional pump, to channel water back into the fish tank.
+Ensure there’s a return system to channel water back to the fish tank.
+I used gravity for the return, which saved on pump costs.

 6. Introduce Beneficial Bacteria

-Before introducing fish and plants, it's essential to establish beneficial bacteria in the system.
-These bacteria will convert ammonia from fish waste into nitrates, which plants can absorb.
-You can kickstart this process by adding a bacteria starter or by introducing a few fish and gradually increasing the number.
+Before adding fish and plants, establish beneficial bacteria.
+These convert ammonia from fish waste into nitrates for plants.
+Kickstart this by adding a bacteria starter or a few fish, gradually increasing the number.
+This step ensures a healthy system from the start.

 7. Plant and Fish Selection

-Choose plants and fish that are suitable for your region's climate and your aquaponics setup.
-Leafy greens, herbs, and certain fruits work well for beginners.
-Tilapia, goldfish, or catfish are popular fish choices due to their hardiness.
+Choose plants and fish suitable for your climate.
+Leafy greens, herbs, and certain fruits are great for beginners.
+Tilapia, Koi, goldfish, or catfish are popular fish choices.
+I started with tilapia and lettuce, both hardy and forgiving.

 8. Monitor and Adjust

-Regularly check the pH levels of the water, ensuring it remains between 6.8 to 7.2.
-Monitor the health of your fish and plants, adjusting feeding rates and checking for potential pests or diseases.
+Regularly check water pH levels, aiming for 6.8 to 7.2.
+Monitor fish and plant health, adjusting feeding rates and checking for pests or diseases.
+Keeping a log helped me track and troubleshoot any issues.

 9. Install Supplemental Systems